sarahnatacha/datascience-capstone/README.md

 # Repository content
 This repository contains:
 * README.md
+* Data directory
+* R code files used to complete the tasks and test the code
+* CapstoneProjectTasks.Rmd describes the tasks to accomplish and questions to consider when working on the project
-* Milestone.Rmd: The report can be found on R Pubs (http://rpubs.com/).
+* Milestone.Rmd: The report can be found on R Pubs (http://rpubs.com/sarahnatacha/capstonereport).
 It explains the exploratory analysis and the goals for the eventual app and algorithm.
-* Final Project directory: Data Product with a Shiny App and a presentation Data directory
+* Final Project directory: Data Product with a Shiny App and a presentation

 # Tasks